Ethics in the Workplace

-Vancouver Airport Authority employees and directors follow our Code of Ethics; in addition, our Board follows a Director Ethics and Code of Conduct.
-The Code of Ethics plays an important role in ensuring we meet Social Policy objectives.
+Vancouver Airport Authority’s employees and Board of Directors are obliged to follow our Code of Ethics.
+Our Board of Directors are also bound by a separate Director Ethics and Code of Conduct.
+Our overarching Code of Ethics plays an important role in ensuring we meet Social Policy objectives.
 We regularly encourage employees to read and report instances of non-compliance.
-In addition, employees in certain groups are required to sign an annual Conflict of Interest declaration, confirming their compliance with the Code of Ethics and any potential conflicts of interest in their role at the Airport Authority.
+In addition, employees in certain groups are required to sign an annual Conflict of Interest declaration, confirming their compliance with the Code of Ethics and any potential conflicts of interest that may arise in connection with their role at the Airport Authority.

 While the Code of Ethics acts as an umbrella policy for key issues like ethics, business judgment and general conduct, our corporate policies are intended to provide specific guidance on issues linked to corruption, perceived wrongdoing or workplace incidents, and to further articulate our values in the areas of social, economic and environmental practices.

 We expect all employees to act in accordance with applicable domestic laws, including the Corruption of Foreign Public Officials Act and the Criminal Code of Canada, and all applicable foreign laws.
-We have a zero-tolerance approach to corruption and our goal is 100 per cent compliance.
-To achieve this target, we provide anti-corruption resources and education for our employees and Board.
+We have a zero-tolerance approach to corruption, and our goal is 100 per cent compliance.
+To achieve this target, we provide anti-corruption resources and education for our employees.